exakat/exakat/docs/Rules.rst

 Unanchored regex finds the requested pattern, and leaves room for malicious content.

-Without ^ and $, the regex is searches for any pattern that satisfies its criteria, leaving any unused part of the string available for abitrary content.
+Without ``^`` and ``$``, the regex searches for any pattern that satisfies the criteria, leaving any unused part of the string available for arbitrary content.
 It is recommended to use both anchor

 .. code-block:: php